 This strategy is challenging since most co-ops in NYC require at least 20% down and a lot more.
 Furthermore, you may only increase the size of your down payment if it does not adversely impact your post-closing liquidity.
 Most co-ops in NYC require applicants to have one to two years of monthly housing expenses in liquid assets post-closing, after the down payment and closing costs.

 Paying private mortgage insurance (PMI) or being open to it is an excellent way to get better chances with banks.

 You can lower your Debt-to-Income ratio simply by finding a lender who offers a better interest rate.
 In the example below, reducing the interest rate from 3.75% to 3.60% significantly affects the monthly mortgage payment, reducing the applicant’s DTI below the 25% threshold.
 Your exact interest rate is not locked in until you’ve signed a purchase contract and applied for financing.

 For instance, Switching from a 30-year fixed mortgage to a 5/1 ARM with a lower interest rate or an Interest-Only mortgage will reduce your DTI.
 It reduces your monthly mortgage payment.
 The challenge is that some Co-op buildings have prohibitions on ARM mortgages.
 Other co-ops permit ARM mortgages subject to your DTI passing a stress test based on the monthly payment using the highest possible interest rate under the loan terms.

 You can apply with a guarantor or co-purchase the unit with a family member.
 Both options allow the purchaser to leverage the income of the other applicant to meet the co-op’s DTI ratio requirement.
 However, each Co-op building has its own rules on co-purchasing and guarantors.
-Therefore, it’s important to strategize with your broker on the structure you envision before signing a contract and even before submitting an initial offer.
+Therefore, it’s important to strategize with your broker on the structure you envision before signing a contract and submitting an initial offer.